BuilderinResidencyTinkerspace/WATCH_WING/docs/week-06.md

 ## What we did

--nothing much, got busy with coursework and exams
+nothing much, got busy with coursework and exams

 ## Problems and blockers